 Teachers meet with the members of the senior leadership team to discuss all pupils’ progress and identify any issues that need to be addressed.
 Children’s achievements are converted into “steps”.

 Teachers use a range of resources and methods to inform end of year assessments.
 Teachers write end of year reports for parents for all children.
 All teachers pass on assessments and other information to the new teachers of the class in the following September.

-Assessments are made of children’s abilities in every school year using the steps system outlined below but there are also 4 points in a child’s school career that are significant, published and used by Governors, the local authority and OFSTED to help judge how well a school is meeting its pupils’ needs.
-Confusingly these points do not use the steps system described below.
+Assessments are made of children’s abilities in every school year using the steps system outlined below but there are also 5 points in a child’s school career that are significant and used by Governors, the local authority and OFSTED to help judge how well a school is meeting its pupils’ needs.
+These assessment milestones are done nationally and do not use our steps system described below.

 - Year 1: Children in Year 1 are tested on their ability to link sounds and letters when reading.
 This is known as phonics screening.
 Children pass the phonics screening by reading a minimum of 32 words correctly in a test of 40 unfamiliar words

 - Year 2 (end of Key stage 1): Year 2 children sit tests in Reading and Maths.
 These tests are marked by teachers and raw scores will be converted to scaled score around 100 where 100 represents expected achievement.
 Scores below and above the 100 score represent achievement below and above expectations.
 The results of the tests, in conjunction with a national assessment framework, are used by the teacher to confirm the children’s end of KS1 assessment.
 Writing is assessed purely by teachers using the national assessment framework.

 - Year 4: Children in Year 4 are tested on their ability to fluently recall their times tables up to 12.
 The Multiplication Tables Check (MTC) is an on-screen check consisting of 25 times tables questions.